Has your child lost hope in being able to read fluently?

 Improvement in concentration

-In June 2014, Edublox, a South African reading and learning clinic, hosted the FUNtastic Brain Clinic in Singapore.
+In June 2014, Edublox SA hosted the FUNtastic Brain Clinic in Singapore.
 The course was offered in conjunction with Mind Edge, a world-class training academy in Asia Pacific.
-Results of tests done at the Clinic were analysed by the Centre for Evaluation and Assessment (CEA) at the University of Pretoria and revealed a significant increase in concentration in just five days.
+Results of tests done at the Clinic were analysed by the Centre for Evaluation and Assessment (CEA) at the University of Pretoria and revealed a significant increase in concentration.
 On top of that the effect size is large, which lies beyond what Professor John Hattie calls the ‘hinge point’ or the ‘desired effects point’ in education.

 Improvement in memory

-The visual memory of the learners improved by 1.3 years, and their visual sequential memory by 1.5 years.
+The visual and visual sequential memory of the learners improved by 1.5 years.

 Increase in IQ